6.1 Leaves and Absences

 2. Maintain attendance records in Center Information System (CIS) for all scheduled career development activities, including on- and off-center academic and career technical training (CTT) classes, group activities, and off-center trips.

 3. Develop a procedure to document student arrivals to and departures from the campus.
-Departure records must indicate student destination, and estimated and actual time of return.
+Departure records must indicate student destination and estimated and actual time of return.

 4. Conduct, at a minimum, two bed checks each night for residential students.